Netify Agent Plugins

 Plugin installation steps depend on environment, packaging source, and licensing.
 Every plugin has a dedicated installation section with specific instructions.
 This document provides a high-level view of plugin configurations as well as the advanced topic of running more than one instance of a plugin.

-Netify plugins must adhere to version compatibility (similar to an Application Binary Interface, ABI).
-To avoid ABI issues:
+Netify plugins must maintain version compatibility with the agent (similar to an Application Binary Interface, or ABI).
+To reduce the risk of mismatches:

-• Use versions from the same source (for example: repository or private download)
+• Use plugin and agent builds from the same source (e.g., the same repository or distribution channel)

-• If building from source, use the latest tagged stable release across agent and plugin projects
+• When building from source, align all components to the latest tagged stable release

-• Follow guidance from the Netify project and developer teams
+• Follow versioning and upgrade guidance from the Netify project and developer teams

 Incompatible plugins usually become apparent after upgrades when expected functionality stops working.
 To confirm, use the -V flag.
 Any plugin version showing ?.?.? is incompatible with the running agent and should be upgraded or downgraded.